Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites

 Tuc3 is a fairly small ($r_{h}$ = 6$\arcmin$ = 0.1$^{\circ}$, or $\sim$45 pc) and faint ($L_{V}$~$\approx$~800~L$_{\odot}$; $M_{V}$ $\approx$ $-$2.4 mag; \citealt{drlica-wagner2015}) collection of stars located near the LMC.
 Discovered in DES alongside Gru2, the first observation of the dwarf was reported simultaneous to the $\sim$4$^{\circ}$-long tidal tails emanating from the dwarf's center.
 Besides the aforementioned Dra2 and Seg1 dwarf galaxies, Tuc3 is also one of the closest dwarfs ($\sim$25 kpc).
 Its proximity has enabled multiple high-resolution spectroscopic studies such that its stellar stream and chemical trends have been studied in detail (e.g., \citealt{simon2017}; \citealt{hansen2017}; \citealt{li2018}; \citealt{marshall2019}).

-Though the presence of tidal tails is a strong indication of tidal disruption, the velocity dispersion of Tuc3 is much smaller than anticipated for a dwarf galaxy (an upper limit reported as $\sigma_{RV}$ $\sim$ 0.1 km~s$^{-1}$ in \citealt{simon2017}).
+Though the presence of tidal tails is a strong indication of tidal disruption, the velocity dispersion of Tuc3 is smaller than typically associated with dwarf galaxies (an upper limit reported as $\sigma_{RV}$ $\sim$ 0.1 km~s$^{-1}$ in \citealt{simon2017}).
 However, \citet{simon2017} argued that the low velocity dispersion could have resulted from the removal of stars which then acts to decrease the velocity dispersion in the system.
 Indeed, \citet{marshall2019} observed a metallicity dispersion in Tuc3 $-$ a result in favor of a dwarf galaxy origin since the potential wells in globular clusters are not typically large enough to retain the gas ejected from SNe.
 At present, its dwarf nature is not ultimately confirmed but certainly likely.

 From these spectroscopic studies, it has also been found that Tuc3 is one of only two $\textit{r}$-process enhanced UFDs in the MW (\citealt{hansen2017}). \citet{marshall2019} showed that this enhancement must have occurred before Tuc3’s most recent pericentric passage, as these same enrichment features are observed in the core and most distant stars in the tails.